 Another, the most common symptom of iron deficiency can be tiring easily and waking up tired even after you had a good night’s sleep.

 These are common and potentially serious symptoms of anemia.

 Endometriosis and low ferritin levels can also cause hypothyroidism in some cases.
-It means that you may feel exhaustion, gain weight, and have a lower body temperature.
+It means that you may feel exhausted, gain weight, and have a lower body temperature.

 All that could be symptoms of an underactive thyroid, which tends to occur alongside iron deficiency.

 The very core of this post.
 Without enough iron or vitamin B-12 consumption, the body cannot produce enough hemoglobin.

 Hemoglobin is vital to the functioning of red blood cells because it’s rich in iron, which gives blood its red color.